Point cloud rendering of a car

 Fig. 3.
 Range resolution vs. range.

 The range resolution of stereo vision is given by the depth uncertainty equation, Eq.
 1, with 𝛅 set equal to one pixel, the minimum feature size that can be discerned optically.
 Fig. 3 shows the range resolution of three different stereo cameras with different focal lengths and baselines.
-Standard stereo vision with 0.1-m baseline (yellow line) has better range resolution than lidar up to 5-m range, ultra-wide stereo vision with 1-m baseline (blue line) has better range resolution than lidar up to 55 m (blue line), and ultra-wide stereo vision with 3-m baseline (green line) has better range resolution than lidar up to 140 m (green).
+Standard stereo vision with 0.1-m baseline (yellow line) has better range resolution than LiDAR up to 5-m range, ultra-wide stereo vision with 1-m baseline (blue line) has better range resolution than LiDAR up to 55 m (blue line), and ultra-wide stereo vision with 3-m baseline (green line) has better range resolution than LiDAR up to 140 m (green).
 Increasing the baseline of stereo vision cameras opens long-range sensing applications.

 The range resolution of stereo vision is given by the depth uncertainty equation, Eq.
 1, with 𝛅 set equal to one pixel, the minimum feature size that can be discerned optically.
 Fig. 3 shows the range resolution of three different stereo cameras with different focal lengths and baselines.
-Standard stereo vision with 0.1-m baseline (yellow line) has better range resolution than lidar up to 5-m range, ultra-wide stereo vision with 1-m baseline (blue line) has better range resolution than lidar up to 55 m (blue line), and ultra-wide stereo vision with 3-m baseline (green line) has better range resolution than lidar up to 140 m (green).
+Standard stereo vision with 0.1-m baseline (yellow line) has better range resolution than LiDAR up to 5-m range, ultra-wide stereo vision with 1-m baseline (blue line) has better range resolution than LiDAR up to 55 m (blue line), and ultra-wide stereo vision with 3-m baseline (green line) has better range resolution than LiDAR up to 140 m (green).
 Increasing the baseline of stereo vision cameras opens long-range sensing applications.

 Fig. 3.5.
-Example Hammerhead depth map and point cloud outputs for a car driving on the highway with cameras in the upper left and right windshield: 1.1-m baseline, 30° FOV, 5.4 MP cameras (Sony IMX490).
+Example Hammerhead depth map and 3D point cloud outputs for a car driving on the highway with cameras in the upper left and right windshield: 1.1-m baseline, 30° FOV, 5.4 MP cameras (Sony IMX490).

 Fig. 3.5.
-Example Hammerhead depth map and point cloud outputs for a car driving on the highway with cameras in the upper left and right windshield: 1.1-m baseline, 30° FOV, 5.4 MP cameras (Sony IMX490).
+Example Hammerhead depth map and 3D point cloud outputs for a car driving on the highway with cameras in the upper left and right windshield: 1.1-m baseline, 30° FOV, 5.4 MP cameras (Sony IMX490).

 In fact, the angular disturbance of cameras caused by environmental factors increases with the square of the baseline length, effectively limiting practical stereo vision systems to baseline lengths of just a few tens of centimeters.
 While longer baseline systems have been documented in the literature, they are predominantly confined to indoor, static applications and require frequent recalibration.
 Fig. 4 shows that the same force on the end of a narrow- and wide-baseline stereo camera causes the slope at the end of the wider beam to deflect 100 times more than the narrower beam.
 For more details, we provide an application note that explains the necessity of frame-to-frame calibration [here].